nojronatron/nojronatron.github.io/code401-files/class-notes-week4.md

 - Spring MVC includes a class called Class that is the transport for '@Entity' annotated classes so that passing data between Controllers and the dynamic template pages.
 - Use 'gradle refresh' after adding dependencies!

+#### Code Challenge 16

+Find maximum value within a binary tree.

+Tip: Try to track the maximum value *within recursion*.

+Can be partnered on one-your-own.

+### Team Prep Work Today

+Planning for all the usual Midterm/Final Presentation preparatory work.

 ## TODOs

 -[ ] Keep hacking away at missing assignments *this week* -[ ] Create a GH Gist with stuff like Application.properties template -[ ] RETRO every day, and once per week: What can I regurgitate without looking up?
 What concepts do I have trouble with?
 Were there any blockers that I need help with?
+-[ ] CodeChallenge 14: Do for bonus points!
+Pair-up to make it easier!

 ## Footer